tobias-fyi/trashpanda-ds-api/README.md

-# Trash Panda Computer Vision API
+# Trash Panda Object Detection API

 A Flask API to receive image data, use it for object detection, and send back the appropriate predictions.